 Main picture: Surf boats in Algoa Bay in the 1860s

-“This method of shipping and discharge was interesting and ingenuous and the speed, with which the cargo was handled both then and later, when jetties were available, was astonishing.”
+“This method of shipping and discharge was interesting and ingenious and the speed with which the cargo was handled both then and later, when jetties were available, was astonishing.”

 “As surf boats were necessary to take crews to the lighters at anchor in the bay, a fine type of oarsman was developed, able to handle the boats in all weathers.
 It was magnificent to watch a boat in a S.E. gale or south-westerly swell, with a strong tide running.
 The crew would lie on their oars just outside the breakers, waiting word from the coxswain who would be using a long oar for steering.
 They would give way together on getting word, bringing the boat in on the crest of the wave, right up to the beach, where men would be waiting to assist.
 The boatmen would then tumble out smartly, sling the boat on long spars, fore and aft, and carry her bodily out of reach of the waves”.